lieuzhenghong/lieuzhenghong.github.io-source/_posts/2019-06-23-breaking-up.md

 - What is love?
 - What does it mean to love somebody?
 - Is love just best friendship + physical attraction?
 Or something more?
-- Does it differ depending on the person whom you are loving?
-Is the love I feel for my mother different from that of the love I should feel for my partner, other than that of physical attraction?

 ## What went right?